 I work in an Academic Institution do I have to pay for the ICIQ modules if I am using them for Academic purposes?

-Modules with the intended use in research or clinical practice are free for use.
+Modules with the intended use in small research projects or clinical practice are free for use.
 Please see our licencing page for more details.

 I work for a Pharmaceutical Company do I have to pay for the ICIQ modules?

 Modules requested by commercial companies for commercial use are asked to pay a fee per module.
 The funds are used to support the research and continued development of the ICIQ.
 Modules are priced at £2000 per module or translation.